All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fats That Support Your Goals

-Dietary fat is essential for absorbing vitamins A, D, E, and K, producing hormones, and maintaining cell membrane integrity.
+Dietary fat is important for absorbing vitamins A, D, E, and K, producing hormones, and maintaining cell membrane integrity.
 On a calorie-restricted diet, you still need adequate fat, but every gram counts (9 calories per gram versus 4 for protein or carbs).

 Best fat sources: avocado (half = 15g fat, 160 cal), olive oil (1 tbsp = 14g fat), nuts and seeds (1/4 cup almonds = 14g fat), fatty fish (salmon provides fat plus protein), nut butters (2 tbsp = 16g fat).